2015-16 Procedures and regulations

 Subject to Dismissal

-A student needs to maintain an overall UC grade point average (GPA) of 2.0 or better and earn a GPA each semester of 2.0 or higher.
-Students are subject to dismissal if at the end of any single semester their overall UC grade point average falls below a 2.0 or if their UC semester grade point average is below a 2.0.
+A student needs to maintain an overall UC grade point average (GPA) of 2.0 or higher, a technical GPA or 2.0 or higher, an upper division technical GPA of 2.0 or higher, and earn a GPA each semester of 2.0 or higher.
+Students are subject to dismissal if at the end of any fall or spring semester they do not meet any of the above minimum GPA requirements.

 Students should always review their grades at the end of each semester and if they determine they have failed to meet the minimum academic standards they should contact their Engineering Student Services Adviser immediately.
 If there are extenuating circumstances that contributed to the academic difficulty students should discuss these issues with their Engineering Student Services Adviser.